samprietoserrano/fraktur-ocr-transcription/README.md

-# Peter Kolb Transcription project
+# Fraktur German/Peter Kolb transcription project

-This repo contains code and output from my project at Stanford CESTA.
-The project consisted of transcribing German explorer Peter Kolb's 1719 book on the Cape of Good Hope.
-I managed to take the book from being images to being machine-readable and editiable text files.
+This repo contains code and output from my project at Stanford Center for Spatial and Textual Analysis (CESTA).
+The project consisted of transcribing German explorer Peter Kolb (or Kolbe)'s 1719 book on the Cape of Good Hope from scanned images to machine-readable and editiable text files.
 Versions of these files are in the `output-txt` folder.

 ### Key Resources